FAKE NEWS IS STILL WITH US.

-Tonight we will be talking about Fake News, False News, TRUTH, and truth at the downtown library.
+In February we talked about Fake News, False News, TRUTH, and truth at the downtown library.
 Here is an outline of stuff and some links.

 Definitions of “Fake News”: